 Federal Financial Aid

-- The amount of Federal Pell Grant funds you may receive over your lifetime is limited by federal law to be the equivalent of six years of Pell Grant funding.
+The Pell Lifetime Eligibility Used is the amount of Pell Grant funds you receive over your lifetime.
+LEU is expressed as a percentage.
+Pell is limited by federal law to six years of funding.
 Since the maximum amount of Pell Grant funding you can receive each year is equal to 100%, the six-year equivalent is 600%.

 Federal Supplemental Educational Opportunity Grant (FSEOG): This grant is awarded to students who demonstrate exceptional financial need.
 Awards range from $400-$1,000 per academic year.

 Federal Work-Study Program (FWS): This need-based program enables students to work part-time on campus while gaining valuable work experience.
-Students are paid on a monthly basis.
+Students are paid on a biweekly basis.